gilch/hissp/docs/faq.rst

 Bytes literals can be implemented fairly easily in terms of a raw string and reader macro.
 That's close enough, right?
 You can make all sorts of "literals" the same way.

+See the `Macro Tutorial <macro_tutorial>` for more ideas.

 Why aren't any escape sequences working in Lissp strings?
 ---------------------------------------------------------

-Lissp's strings are raw by default.
+Lissp's strings are raw by default, like Python's r-strings.
 Lissp doesn't force you into any particular set of escapes.
 Some kinds of metaprogramming are easier if you don't have to fight Python.
 You're free to implement your own.